Cajun accordion: Construction

 The Cajun accordion is generally defined as a single-row diatonic accordion, as compared to multiple-row instruments commonly used in Irish, Italian, polka, and other styles of music.
-The Cajun accordion has multiple reeds for every button, and the number of reeds that sound is controlled by four stops or knobs.
+The Cajun accordion has four reed ranks, i.e., four reeds for each melody button, and each reed bank is controlled by a corresponding stop or knob on the top of the instrument.
+The four reed banks are tuned in octaves; one at a low octave, two at a middle octave, and one at a high octave.
+Most Cajun, but not zydeco, accordionists prefer "dry" tuning, meaning that the two middle-octave reeds are tuned to precisely the same pitch. ("Wet" tuning, by contrast, creates a tremolo effect by offsetting one of the reeds' tuning slightly.)

 The standard number of melody buttons is ten, with two buttons on the left-hand side: one for the bass note and one for the chord.
 The tonic note and major chord of the key play on when the bellows are pushed, and the dominant note and major chord when pulled (for instance, C major and G major respectively in the key of C).

+Visually, the Cajun accordion typically displays its treble flaps rather than obscuring them behind a grill, as is common with many other accordions.
+Spoon-shaped levers found on the bass side of German accordions are also replaced with buttons.
+Inlays, or a solid black finish (in homage to Monarch and Sterling), are popular.

 Louisiana-constructed accordions are usually built in small backyard shops like Marc Savoy's Acadian brand and Larry Miller's Bon Cajun brand.
 Clarence "Junior" Martin of Lafayette Louisiana is a Master Craftsman who also builds accordions in his shop.

 Characteristics

+The accordion was favored for adoption by Cajun musicians due to how loud it was, unamplified, in noisy dance halls; its ability to stay in tune; and its durability.

 The most common tuning utilized is the key of C, although the key of D is also relatively common.
 Some rarer accordions are constructed in the key of B flat.
 Cajun accordions are traditionally tuned to a Just Intonation.